gregnordin/notes_to_self/Blender/notes-Blender.md

             - **No, need to set the bottom of the LED illumination at the z=0 plane.
 Re-do grow in z function and its initialization to place layers one half layer thickness below this plane.**
 - Set top of each new layer to z=0.0
     - `AnimateBulkLayer`
+- Consolidate LED objects with `create_LED_animators`, make them at start of code, use them in different layer types
+    - `AnimateBulkLayer`

 ## Next: